Liga Leumit (basketball)

 Liga Leumit (ליגה לאומית, lit.
-National League) is the second tier level league of basketball competition in Israel.
-It is the league level that is below the first tier Israeli Premier League.
+National League) is the second tier of professional league basketball competition in Israel.
+The teams compete for promotion to the Israeli Basketball Premier League, the first tier, and fight to avoid relegation to the Liga Artzit, the third tier.

 League system

 On 30 July, 2024 the Israel Basketball Association announces new game system.
 The regular season be played in a home-and-away round-robin format.
 The top 6 finishers will advance to the Top-teams League Group, and the rest of the teams will advance to the Bottom-Teams League Group.
 The winner of the Top-teams League Group will be promoted to the Premier League, while the 2nd to 9th ranked teams will advance to the playoff to determine the second team that will be promoted.
 The two teams that finish at the bottom of the Bottom-Teams League Group will be relegated to the Liga Artzit.